charles-e/new-c2lem/src/books/_BIP/The Count of Monte Cristo.md

 * <span meta="22@2025-10-11T23:42:53.618Z"></span> Dumas makes Caderousse omniscient and its kinda lame

 * <span meta="23.7@2025-10-13T17:38:59.155Z"></span> Eddie just bought up Morrel's debts and postponed collections and in the last chapter acquired evidence of Villefort's guilt.

+* <span meta="24.9@2025-10-20T20:13:20.466Z"></span> Morrel is saved!
+I don't get why we had to have Dantes show up twice to make this happen?  (then again, I haven't spent a great deal of brain power contemplating this.)
+Anyway Eddie says he is done playing secret santa.